-My name is Kate, I am 47 years old and live with my bubbly 5 year old daughter,Lilac.
+My name is Kate, I am 47 years old and live with my daughter,Lilac.

-I balance being a mum with a poly-income lifestyle as I love the diversity it brings.
+I try to balance being a mum with a poly-income lifestyle as I love the diversity it brings.

-My work life is split between my garden maintenance business, primary school teaching and being a forest school practitioner.
+My work life is split between my garden maintenance business, and being a forest school practitioner.
 I also love making and selling things from natural fibres; mainly yarns and textiles. 🙂

 When Lilac is not at school and I am not at work, we both love having a giggle, spending time in nature, listening, making and dancing to music (and making playlists), climbing trees, going to festivals, exploring the local area and playing ‘out back’ as we start to come up with new ideas of how we want to make our relatively new home a truly warm, welcoming, nourishing and sustainable place to live both now and in the future.